google/mawfs/README.md

 preseents a FUSE filesystem around an encrypted backing store.

-MAWFS is written in [Crack.](http://crack-lang.org)  If you want to play with it, you'll need to install crack built from the latest source extracted from git.
+MAWFS is written in [Crack.](http://crack-lang.org)  If you want to play with it, you'll need to install crack 0.12.

 Usage Example
 -------------